vehi-invitu/pos/pos_partner_birthdate_warning/readme/USAGE.md

-Open the POS interface and if the age warning setting apply to the customer, the customer's name will appear in red color.
+1. Open the POS Interface
+2. Select a customer
+The cashier will see a warning popup appear, or not.
+3. Continue the sale